Q&A With Mark Johnson

-Mark Johnson, manager of dispatch standards at Southwest Airlines, visited CBU and answered several student questions.
-Read the questions and answers below.
+Mark Johnson is the manager of dispatch standards at Southwest Airlines.
+When he visited CBU, he answered several student questions.
+Read them below.

 What exactly is a dispatcher?

 A dispatcher is the pilot on the ground without the flying experience.
-They are FAA licensed airmen that share operational control with the Captain.
-Only the Captain and Dispatcher can authorize the flight to operate.
+They are FAA licensed airmen that share operational control with the captain.
+Only the captain and dispatcher can authorize the flight to operate.
 A dispatcher does all of the preflight planning for a flight.
 They calculate the fuel burn based on a selected route.
-The dispatcher plans the alternate airports in the event the flight cannot land at its intended destination.
+They plan the alternate airports in the event the flight cannot land at its intended destination.
 A dispatcher has to have knowledge of everything associated with the airline.
-This includes: aircraft systems, meteorology, schedule planning, weight and balance, customer service policies, just to name a few.
+This includes: aircraft systems, meteorology, schedule planning, weight and balance and customer service policies, just to name a few.

 In addition, there are a variety of different roles in an airline operations control department which require dispatch background.
 Those include dispatch supervisors, daily operations managers, aircraft routers, etc.